I will never be impressed by bling again. The Crown Jewels are the ultimate bling.

 The precious jewels are beyond comparison and priceless; there is not another collection like it throughout the world.
 When not in use, the Coronation Regalia and other historical treasures are on public display2 under heavy security in the Tower of London.

 Lost in The Wash

 Attempting to cross The Wash in Lincolnshire in 1216, King John (1167 - 1216) had an unfortunate mishap, losing his luggage, including the Crown Jewels, to the incoming tide.
-King John had just stayed at King's Lynn in Norfolk where he contracted dysentery, and he died in Newark just days later.
+King John had just stayed at Bishop's Lynn (now King's Lynn) in Norfolk where he contracted dysentery, and he died in Newark just days later.
 Those Crown Jewels remain lost to the sea.
 For eight centuries treasure hunters have dreamed of finding the bounty of a lifetime; although it is a highly dangerous area due to fast incoming tides and treacherous mud, annually there are plenty of hobbyists prepared to risk their lives.

 The next lot of Crown Jewels were kept in Westminster Abbey until they were stolen in 1303.
 Staggeringly, they were recovered after being spotted on display in the window of a jewellery shop in London.
 That recovered stolen set of Crown Jewels, apart from the Anointing Spoon, were destroyed during the English Civil War on the orders of Oliver Cromwell (the period when England did not have a monarchy was known as 'the Interregnum').